noahlange/arc-rpg/content/07-Hardware/01-Guns.md

 ## Shotguns

-Shotguns are longarms designed to fire high-caliber shells containing arbitrary payloads—typically shot, slugs or flechettes.
+Shotguns are longarms designed to fire high-caliber shells containing arbitrary payloads—typically shot, slugs, or flechettes.
 While larger, heavier and less maneuverable than handguns and personal-defense weapons, they’re significantly more powerful and versatile within their effective range (<25m).

 The majority of contemporary shotgun designs are either pump-action or self-loading.
 Break-action shotguns—in double-barreled, over-under or side-by-side configurations—are now under the purview of historians and trap shooters, and the few alternative operating mechanisms (lever-action, revolving) have seen little success.
 Crude slam-fire shotguns have, surprisingly, experienced something of a renaissance—a few companies market these so-called “guerrilla guns” on the home-defense and prepper markets.